cookm353/Blogly/instructions.md

 - [x] Change user page to show posts for user
 - [x] Update broken tests and implement new ones

-### Further Study
+### Part 2 Further Study

-- [ ] Make the homepage display the 5 most recent posts
+- [x] Make the homepage display the 5 most recent posts
-- [ ] When listing posts, use a more readable format
+- [x] When listing posts, use a more readable format for the date and time
 - [ ] Add a custom 404 error page (requires research)
 - [x] Cascade deletion of user - when a user is deleted their posts should automatically be deleted also